 Looking back on the centuries of conflict, plague, famine, imperial collapse, and the rise and fall of civilizations, it’s a wonder we made it here at all.
 Even more of a wonder is that beyond surviving, we came up with democracy and literature, sailed across thousands of miles of open ocean and into the unknown, underwent a Renaissance and an Enlightenment and a Jazz Age, and got guys on the moon.

 History is messy stuff, but much of it is in fact not ugly.
 And the more you know about it, the more the messes makes sense, both historically speaking and today.
-Here are 10 great history books that are a pleasure to read and drop brilliant knowledge bombs page after page.
+Here are some great history books that are a pleasure to read and drop brilliant knowledge bombs page after page.
 Our top picks stretch across time and the globe, but you can see many of our favorites are about Western civilization, recent history, the United States.

 The History of the Ancient World by Susan Wise Bauer